+Are you wondering which currency is the highest in the world?
 When you think of the highest currencies in the world, you would think of the US Dollar or British Pound or Euro.
 But you are in for a surprise.
-The most expensive currencies of 2020 are none of the mentioned ones.
+The most expensive currencies of 2022 are none of the mentioned ones.
 And they don’t always belong to the wealthiest nations of the world.
 The ‘Highest Currency’ is based on the high value of them when exchanged with INR.
-US Dollar may not be the highest currency in the world but it is most traded and strongest currency in the world.
+US Dollar may not be the most expensive currency but it is the most traded and strongest currency in the world.

-BookMyForex analyzed the data to compile a list of the highest valued currencies of the world.
-When it comes to the highest currency in the world, these currencies gave the US Dollar – which is the most traded currency of the world – a run for its money.
-All exchange rates are as on 2nd December 2020.
+Are you curious about the world’s most valuable currency?
+BookMyForex analyzed the data to compile a list of the most valuable currencies in the world.
+When it comes to the world’s highest currency value, these currencies gave the US Dollar a run for its money, which is the most traded currency in the world.
+Here are the top 10 highest currencies in the world:

 10: United States Dollar: USD